xmed-lab/TriALS/README.md

 incorporating additional functionalities for training models such as **SAMed**️, **Mamba Variants**, and **MedNeXT**.
-We aim is to establish a benchmark for MICCAI 2024 challenges.
+We aim to establish a benchmark for MICCAI 2024 challenges.

 ## News & Updates